apmoore1/tdsa_comparisons/README.md

 Where each dataset folder contains a `test.json`, `val.json`, and `train.json` files that represent the test and validation results for the associated dataset, as well as the training dataset so that error analysis can be performed.

-Before the anonymisation we want to merge the results from the best performing CNN text classifier (*CNN (average)*) with the baseline results.
+Before the anonymisation we want to merge the results from the best performing CNN text classifier (*CNN (average)*) and the *CNN* using CWR with the TDSA results.
 This is done so that the analysis is easier.
 To do this run the following script before the anonymisation:
 ``` bash
 python merge_text_and_tdsa_results.py ./data/text_classification/average ./data
 ```